franzbu/EnhancedSpaces.spoon/README.md

 ```

-Restart Hammerspoon and you are ready to go.
+Restart Hammerspoon and you are ready to go; it is normal that the start of SpaceHammer takes a couple of seconds.
 All you will see for now is a new icon in your menu bar indicating your current mSpace, so let us find out what you can do with your new mSpaces.

 ## mSpaces